marcomc/ansible-role-macos-filevault2/README.md

 ```

 ### Keychain
-If you select keychain institutional recovery key make sure to previously generate the keychain file `FileVaultMaster.keychain` containing your recovery key and deploy it on your machine:
+If you select keychain institutional recovery key make sure to previously generate the keychain file `FileVaultMaster.keychain` containing your recovery key, __remove the private key__, and deploy it on your machine:

 1. [Create a FileVault master keychain](https://support.apple.com/en-us/HT202385#create)
 2. [Remove the private key from the master keychain](https://support.apple.com/en-us/HT202385#update)